Asian stocks fall for 3rd day on US-China trade tensions | New Country 923

 BEIJING (AP) — Asian stocks fell for a third day Monday amid mounting fears about U.S.-Chinese trade tensions.

-WALL STREET: Stocks had their worst week in two years as investors fled technology and bank stocks due to fears they might be hurt if Beijing responds to a U.S. tariff hike on Chinese imports by raising its own duties on American goods.
+WALL STREET: Stocks had their worst week in two years as investors sold tech companies and banks due to fears they might be hurt if Beijing responds to a U.S. tariff hike by raising its own duties on American goods.
 Facebook fell 13.9 percent, wiping out $68 billion of market value, as outrage mounted over its handling of user data.
 The Standard & Poor’s 500 index fell 2.1 percent to 2,588.26.
 The Dow Jones industrial average lost 1.8 percent to 23,533.20 points.
 The Nasdaq composite shed 2.4 percent to 6,992.67.

 TRADE FEARS: China’s new economy czar, Vice Premier Liu He, told U.S. Treasury Secretary Steven Mnuchin in a phone call that Beijing was ready to defend itself in an escalating tariff dispute, according to the Chinese government.
 President Donald Trump on Thursday approved possible higher duties on $60 billion worth of Chinese goods in a dispute over technology policy.
 On Friday, Beijing released a $3 billion list of U.S. goods targeted for possible retaliation over an earlier U.S. tariff hike on steel and aluminum imports.
 That has prompted fears the spat might depress trade worldwide and set back a global economic recovery.
 China has yet to say how it might respond to Trump’s latest tariff approval, prompting hopes for a settlement.